micklee17/academic-record-management-system/README.md

 ## IDE used
 VS Code
 ## Installation
+Originally, we planned to deploy the app on Heroku, but since now Heroku is not permanently free we can only ask our users to deploy and test the app locally.

 To host the app on your local machine, please follow the procedures below:
 1. Run sql file
 2. ...